 Three Main Adult Stem Cell Harvesting Routes:

 1. Bone marrow, which is obtained from drilling into your bone (usually the iliac crest or your femur)

 2. Blood, which is harvested through a blood draw

 3. Adipose tissue (fat), which is obtained during a brief liposuction procedure

 Most stem cell clinics harvest adult stem cells from bone marrow.
 However, recent innovations allow us to use adipose fat-derived stem cells which are easy to harvest.
-This process removes excess abdominal fat, is far easier and safer than harvesting bone marrow, and provides a remarkably higher stem cells count. *Stem cells derived from adipose tissue contain as much as 2500 times those found in bone marrow.
+This process removes excess abdominal fat, and provides a remarkably higher stem cell counts. *Stem cells derived from adipose tissue contain as much as 2500 times those found in bone marrow.